CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

 banner_cta_text: Download application pack
 date: 2020-12-18T01:10:13.316Z
-description: Following the successful launch of the Corporate Mental Health Alliance (CMHAA) in October 2020, we have an exciting opportunity for someone exceptional to join the Alliance in the new position of Executive Director.
+description: Following the successful launch of the Corporate Mental Health Alliance Australia (CMHAA) in October 2020, we have an exciting opportunity for someone exceptional to join the Alliance in the new position of Executive Director.
 image: ""
 category: News & Views
 focus: Support for managers, colleagues and staff